deepset-ai/haystack-home/content/blog/query-decomposition/index.md

 print(result["llm"]["structured_reply"])
 ```

-This produces the following `Questions`
+This produces the following `Questions` (`List[Question]`)

 ```
 questions=[Question(question='How many siblings does Jamie have?', answer=None),
            Question(question='How many siblings does Sansa have?', answer=None)]
 ```

-Now, we have to fill in these empty `answer` fields.
-For this step, we need to have a separate prompt, and we also use 2 custom components:
+Now, we have to fill in the `answer` fields.
+For this step, we need to have a separate prompt and two custom components:

 - The `CohereMultiTextEmbedder` which can take multiple questions rather than a single one like the `CohereTextEmbedder`.
 - The `MultiQueryInMemoryEmbeddingRetriever` which can again, take multiple questions and their embeddings, returning `question_context_pairs`.
 Each pair contains the `question` and `documents` that are relevant to that question.